fylgja/site/src/components/menu.md

 ## How to use

-The most simple use case is just using the `.menu` class as wrapper, around a set of links.
+The most simple usecase is just using the `.menu` class as wrapper, around a set of links.

 ```html
 <nav class="menu">